smoothbrain-devs/BigDecks/docs/cards.md

 # Cards

-We're using the default cards bulk data from Scryfall which contains every card object on Scryfall in English or the printed language if the card is only avaialable in one language.
-On top of that, we're cutting down on the information by only including the English cards.

 ## Strategy
 - Get the bulk-data/default-cards json file from api.scryfall.com/bulk-data/default-cards.
     - This gets us the *.scryfall.io URI for the default-cards json file, which means we can avoid worrying about rate limiting.